Skip to content

 • Why?
 Evidence base

-• The physical environment of a school supports and enhances the quality of the teaching and learning as well as playing an important part in the engagement and self-esteem of pupils of all ages and abilities.
+• The physical environment of a school or setting supports and enhances the quality of teaching and learning, as well as playing an important part in the engagement and self-esteem of pupils of all ages and abilities.

-• School policies provide a consistent approach to the physical environment, for example, displays or use of visuals, so that environments are predictable, but flexibility is built in.
+• School or setting policies provide a consistent approach to the physical environment, for example, displays or use of visuals, so that environments are predictable, but flexibility is built in.

-• Thought is given to how spaces can be creatively adapted, particularly within classrooms, to meet pupil’s needs, for example breakout, interventions, regulation spaces.
+• Thought is given to how spaces inside and outside can be creatively adapted to support the needs of all children and young people, for example breakout, interventions, regulation spaces.

 • Outdoor space is used to promote outdoor learning where possible.